 A superior cure for chocolate cravings

 I love the thick, substantive texture tofu gives the mousse and the faintly bitter richness of dark chocolate.
-It doesn’t have the etherial quality of a cream-based mousse but it has far more lightness than pudding.
+(And it should go without saying that chocolate is one of the world’ s greatest aphrodisiacs.)
+This mousse recipe doesn’t have the etherial quality of a cream-based mousse but it has far more lightness than pudding.

 I recommend letting this dark chocolate tofu mousse warm up to room temperature before serving for the optimal, creamy and sensual texture.